 Formula indicators are an excellent way to handle percentages or to view various types of aggregates.
-If you are interested in a metric such as "Percent of staff trained", the best way to manage this is to have two indicators for "Number of staff trained" and "Number of staff".
+If you are interested in a metric such as Percent of staff trained, the best way to manage this is to have two indicators: one for Number of staff trained and one for Number of staff.
 DevResults can compute the percentage automatically.
-Computing percentages and certain totals can reduce data entry, reduce human error, provide a more thorough audit trail, and give more appropriate comparisions of percentages between places, time periods, and activities.
+Computing percentages and certain totals can reduce data entry, reduce human error, provide a more thorough audit trail, and give more appropriate comparisons of percentages between places, time periods, and activities.

 In the example below, we will compute